 The Arena has been ‘dirige par’ Jacky Lorenzetti, in much the same way as Jean-Luc Godard gave us ‘Breathless’.
 Once asked what he most wanted to achieve with Racing ’92 – the Top Fourteen perhaps: the Champions’ Cup – Le President had no hesitation.
 ‘L’Arena’, he said, and it’s taken nigh on a decade and €353 million to get it built.
 Not that he’s always got his own way.
 He wanted the All Blacks to open the stadium; Madame Lorenzetti wanted the Stones.
 Thus do even multi-millionaire property magnates meet – and marry – their match.

-Sky Sports had sent three of us to Paris; K-dog, who’s unquestionably the finest TV cameraman in Northern Kent (see ‘Lions Tour Diary’ ad nauseam) my good self and a magic box called ‘Mobileview’, which meant we could send back ancillary pictures and interviews virtually as live.
-The one snag was having no other contact either way with London but – trust me – there are worse things that call befall a reporter than not being able to hear a producer.
+Sky Sports had sent three of us to Paris; K-dog, who’s unquestionably the finest TV cameraman in Northern Kent – see ‘Lions Tour Diary’ ad nauseam – my good self and a magic box called ‘Mobileview’, which meant we could send back ancillary pictures and interviews virtually as live.
+The one snag was having no other contact either way with London but – trust me – there are worse things that can befall a reporter than not being able to hear a producer.

 We went outside amid a pickle of people to shoot some ‘colour’, which was predominantly beige.
-I asked a gendarme to wave a Munster flag.
-Had I asked him to wave his penis his answer could scarcely have been more aggressive or dismissive.
+I asked a gendarme to wave a Munster flag at the camera.
+Had I asked him to wave his penis at the camera his answer could scarcely have been more aggressive or dismissive.
 K-dog dragged me away and around the nearest corner and gave me a small bollocking.
 Okay, yes, fair enough, I don’t like French policemen.
 Most of them, as Proust once said, are retired burglars.

 Indeed, if you’ve a moment, I think it’s the intransigence of France – and French policemen – that grates the most.
 I had a pass, for example, that gave me access to the tunnel and to the Press Room on the fifth floor but – alas – not to the lift that connected the two and the small steward guarding the doors was having none of me.
 ‘Stairs?’
 I said.
 He shook his stony head.
 ‘Non.’
 So for the second time in two paragraphs, K-dog had to drag me away and round a corner, mindful, perhaps, of my oft-quoted dictum, ‘never waste time arguing with people you can beat up’.
 And he was, no question, a very small steward.